christina13181/Matching-Expirement/README.md

 Sub.py was the API code for developed an online web application collecting the customers’ data and showing the prediction results

-The code was written in python3 in Pycharm, and the packages include numpy, pandas,matplotlib.pyplot, and sklearn.cluster.
+The code was written in python3 in Pycharm, and the packages include numpy, pandas, matplotlib.pyplot, and sklearn.cluster.